-The COMMAND byte fully defines the command that will be executed by the part.
-This byte is divided into three parts: the device address bits (CMD[7:6]), the command address bits (CMD[5:2]) and the command-type bits (CMD[1:0]).
-See Table 6-1.
+The COMMAND byte fully defines the command that is executed by the part.
+This byte is divided into three parts: the Device Address bits (CMD[7:6]), the Command Address bits (CMD[5:2]) and the Command Type bits (CMD[1:0]).
+A representation of this COMMAND byte is available in Figure 6-1.